 Managing the shards is only possible when the individual shards are discovered using database discovery.
-Discovering the shards is optional to discovering a sharded database, because you can have a sharded database configuration without the shards.
+Discovering the shards is optional to discovering a distributed database, because you can have a distributed database configuration without the shards.

-- In Enterprise Manager Cloud Control, select Setup, choose Add Target, then choose Add Target Manually. - 2.
-In the Add Targets Manually page, click Add Using Guided Process in the Add Non-Host Target Using Guided Process panel. - In the Add Using Guided Process dialog, locate and select Sharded Database, and click Add. - In the Add Sharded Database: Catalog Database page, click the browse icon next to Catalog Database to locate the shard catalog database. - 5.
+- 1. In Enterprise Manager Cloud Control, select Setup, choose Add Target, then choose Add Target Manually. - In the Add Targets Manually page, click Add Using Guided Process in the Add Non-Host Target Using Guided Process panel.

+- 3. In the Add Using Guided Process dialog, locate and select Globally Distributed Database, and click Add. - 4.
+In the Add Globally Distributed Database: Catalog Database page, click the browse icon next to Catalog Database to locate the shard catalog database. - 5.
 In the Select Targets dialog, click the target name corresponding to the catalog database and click Select.